jdaw1/placemat/Documentation/introduction_first_placemat.md

 If it isn&rsquo;t a [ThePortForum](http://www.theportforum.com/viewforum.php?f=3) event, remove the ThePortForum logos&nbsp;(![The Port Forum Icon](images/TPF_clr_16.png)&nbsp;![The Port Forum Icon](images/TPF_bw_16.png)) by setting [`ThePortForumIconPlacement`](page_level.md#the-port-forum-icon-the-port-forum-icon-the-port-forum-icon) and `ThePortForumIconTastingNotePlacement` to `/None` (again, a name-type parameter).

 One more parameter.
 Some PDF viewers can show a sidebar, typically containing bookmarks to places within the document.
-This can also contain external links, typically to the likes of: the thread in which the tasting was arranged; the latest version of the PDF file; perhaps websites of winemaker and restaurant; etc.
+This can also contain external links, typically to the likes of: the thread in which the tasting was arranged; the latest version of the PDF file; websites of winemaker and restaurant; etc.
-These are configured in the array [`ExternalLinks`](document.md#external-links), which is of length a multiple of three: Boolean (*pro tem*, set all to `false`), then text description, then URL (e.g., `http://www.example.com/`); then the next Boolean/description/URL; etc.
+These are configured in the array [`ExternalLinks`](document.md#external-links), which is of length a multiple of three: Boolean (*pro tem*, set all to `false`), then text description, then URL (e.g., `http://www.jdawiseman.com/`); then the next Boolean/description/URL; etc.
 Populate `ExternalLinks`.

 ### Output